Diagnosed with cancer

 One out of every two men and one out of every three women will be diagnosed with cancer.
 But despite those vast numbers, most individuals don’t know what that means.
-At the simplest level, cancer or cancer cells are cells that have lost the ability to follow the standard control that the body exerts on all cells.
+At the simplest level, cancer or cancer cells have lost the ability to follow the standard control that the body exerts on all cells.
 In our bodies, we have billions and billions of cells, and they have different functions.
-It’s a very complicated process under incredibly phenomenal control and if something goes wrong and that control is lost and particular cells escape the standard control mechanisms.
+It’s a very complicated process under incredibly phenomenal control, and if something goes wrong and that control is lost, particular cells escape the standard control mechanisms.

 Cancer or Cancer cells